andypbrowne/andypbrowne2022/content/posts/laptop-stickers.md

 {{< figure src="img/blog/Personal-2018-Present.jpg" caption="the top cover of a laptop covered with various stickers" >}}

-In no particular order here are some descriptions of the stickers on my laptop.
+<span class="dropcap">I</span>n no particular order here are some descriptions of the stickers on my laptop.
 I enjoy the aesthetics of the stickers – but what I enjoy mostly is the reminder of what they represent.
 Here is some of that background listed from left to right and top-to-bottom.
 Show us your stickers too and as the great designer Aaron Draplin would say &ldquo;Don&rsquo;t be precious about your stickers, if you have a sticker, stick it!&rdquo;

 ### Heatonist